Luohongsuyu/CIENE4011_Report/README.md

 ![Example Image](image_set/figure4.png)<br>
 Figure 4

 Figure 4 shows the number of vehicles traversing the experimental field, revealing a discernible pattern where vehicle flow varies significantly between directions.
+The vertical axis ranges from 0 to 35, and each bar represents the number of pedestrians in a particular time period, and each bar represents the pedestrian counts for a specific time period, spanning the same time as the vehicular charts, from 5:00 p.m. to 6:00 p.m., in five-minute intervals.
+The color of the bars represents different time periods, starting from 5:00 to 5:05 (dark blue) and ending at 5:55 to 6:00 (dark green), for a total of 13 time periods.
 It can be seen that generally fewer vehicles are coming from East and West than coming from South and North, especially it can be observed that there are a large number of vehicles coming from South.
 This phenomenon is expected due to the city planning of Manhattan Island, where the main traffic flow is across the south-north direction.
 Considering the time of the experiment, the reason for having extremely large traffic flow from south to north direction is the weekday traffic shoulder season, when most people come back from work at 5 p.m. since most workspaces and businesses are located in southern Manhattan.

 ![Example Image](image_set/figure5.png)<br>